The-Extra-Project/neuralangelo/README.md

-# Neuralangelo
+# Neuralangelo-decentralised
-This is the mofidied implementation of original **Neuralangelo: High-Fidelity Neural Surface Reconstruction**.
+This is the mofidied implementation of original **Neuralangelo** paper with significant changes.
+    - possiblity to run on various real-life datasets like [tanks-and-temples]().

+## Credits:

 [Zhaoshuo Li](https://mli0603.github.io/),
 [Thomas Müller](https://tom94.net/),